eellak/mlmmj-archivist/README.md

 Running

-   make install
+<pre><code>make install</code></pre>

 should install the script in /usr/local/bin.
 The configuration samples in `/etc/mlmmj-archivist` and the bundled templates in `/usr/local/share/mlmmj-archivist/templates`.

 All paths can be adjusted by setting the environment variables:

-- SYSCONFDIR : for the configuration directory.
+- `SYSCONFDIR` : for the configuration directory.
-- PREFIX : for replacing `/usr/local` with something else.
+- `PREFIX` : for replacing `/usr/local` with something else.
-- BINDIR : the installation path for the executable script.
+- `BINDIR` : the installation path for the executable script.
-- SHAREDIR : the shared directory; currently contains the templates directory.
+- `SHAREDIR` : the shared directory; currently contains the templates directory.
-- DESTDIR : the root directory to work on.
+- `DESTDIR` : the root directory to work on.
 Useful for packaging.

 After completing the installation you should copy the configuration files `mlmmj-archivist.conf.sample` to `mlmmj-archivist.conf`, and `mhonarc.mrc.sample` to `mhonarc.mrc`, and tweak to your preference, prior to running the script for first time.